 It happens all the time.
-Aid that covered you in the fall isn't available in the spring.
+Aid that covered you last year —and that you hoped to have again —isn't available for the next.

 But you don’t have to set your family’s educational progress back by taking a semester off.
 Here are five ways to make up the balance.

 1. Contact your school's financial aid office